 Yesterday, we emerged.
 Dare I say, out of the woods?
 I fed him from that box and he wagged his stumpy tail.
 I smiled, and I swear he did too.

 The medication is over and he’s playing outside as I type.
 The family’s gathered for a walk (around our own property, as we don’t want to risk other pets being exposed until he’s definitely stopped being contagious).
 I’ve checked Kraken’s records and made sure he’s vaccinated, since I really can’t go through this again.
-We have a shore fishing trip planned, where the dogs can frolic on the beach with the kids, nothing to worry about but sand and fish and making memories.
+We have a camping trip planned, where the dogs can frolic on the beach with the kids, nothing to worry about but sand and fish and making memories.

 Have you ever had an experience with Parvo?